Step-by-Step: Replace Image in FPX

 - From the popup menu select

-open the list and select Details to show more information about
+Details button to show more information about these files.
+If

-these files.
-If necessary, click on the Name heading to sort the
+necessary, click on the Name heading to sort the files into alphabetic

 - Compare the sizes of carla.jpg and